qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 =================
          Layout

- • Several layouts to choose from: Qwerty, Dvorak, … (see above).
+ • Several layouts to choose from: Qwerty, Dvorak, Colemak, Workman, Numpad.

- • You can use the keyboard with two different letters/number-symbols layouts, switching between them.
+ • You can use the keyboard with two different letters/number-symbols layouts.

          Hardware